Prakash Raj filmography

 Prakash Raj is an Indian actor, film director, producer and television presenter who mainly works in the South Indian film industry.
 He acted in back-to-back stage shows for ₹300 a month in the initial stages of his career when he joined Kalakshetra, Bengaluru, and he has 2,000 street theatre performances to his credit.

 After working in the Kannada television industry and Kannada cinema for a few years, he made his debut in Tamil cinema through Duet (1994) by K. Balachander and has since been a commercially successful film star in Tamil.
 In remembrance, he named his production company Duet Movies.
-Prakash Raj's work in various languages like Telugu, Tamil, Kannada, Hindi, Malayalam, Marathi, and English has placed him among the most sought after actors in Indian cinema.
+Prakash Raj's work in various languages like Telugu, Tamil, Kannada, Hindi, Malayalam and English has placed him among the most sought after actors in Indian cinema.
 He has played a variety of roles, most notably as the antagonist and, of late, as a character actor.
-Prakash, as an actor has won a National Film Award for Best Supporting Actor in 1998 for Mani Ratnam's Iruvar and a National Film Award for Best Actor in 2009 for his role in Kanchivaram, a Tamil film directed by Priyadarshan, and as a producer has won a National Film Award for Best Feature Film in Kannada for Puttakkana Highway directed by his long-time theatre friend B. Suresh in 2011.
+Prakash, as an actor has won a National Film Award for Best Supporting Actor in 1998 for Mani Ratnam's Iruvar and a National Film Award for Best Actor in 2009 for his role in Kanchivaram, a Tamil film directed by Priyadarshan, and as a producer has won a National Film Award for Best Feature Film in Kannada for Puttakkana Highway directed by his long-time theatre friend B. Suresha in 2011.
 Prakash was also the host of Neengalum Vellalam Oru Kodi during the shows second season.
 He has appeared in 398 films.